 Writing Prompt: Take a character of yours, and split that character into a character and a foil.

-This entry was posted on Sunday, June 10th, 2012 at 5:00 pm and is filed under Characters, Pacing, POV, Project in Depth, Setting, Structure, World Building.
+This entry was posted on Sunday, June 10th, 2012 at 5:00 pm and is filed under Characters, Pacing, POV, Project in Depth, Season 7, Setting, Structure, World Building.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.